adam-bauer-34/adam-bauer-34.github.io/_pages/contact.md

 image:
 ---

 If you'd like to discuss anything found on this website, please feel free to reach out.
-Email is probably the best way to reach me or you can drop by my office at any time.
+Email is probably the best way to reach me, or you can drop by my office at any time.

 **Email address**: adammb4 [at] illinois [dot] edu